Old fashioned Ginger Cookies

 Old fashioned Ginger Cookies, are the perfect cookies to bake to go around the neighborhood during the holiday season.
 The spices in the cookies fill the whole house with a wonderful aroma.

 The best part about this cookie is that there is no shaping involved.
-Also the recipe yields a large quantity of cookies and it is perfect to pass around the neighborhood.
+Also, the recipe yields a large number of cookies and it is perfect to pass around the neighborhood.

 Preparation time - 15 mins